Bart Campolo: Writing and religious commentary

+Campolo engaged in conversations with his evangelical father after becoming a secular humanist.
+They co-authored a book exploring the issues at the center of these conversations, and a documentary film (Leaving My Father's Faith) was released in 2018 which features the conversations between them and tell the story of Bart's journey out of faith.

 Campolo is the host of the Humanize Me! podcast, first released on February 1, 2016.
-The podcast centers around his continuing efforts to encourage people to help others selflessly.
-As of April 2018, Campolo has published 65 episodes of Humanize Me!.
+The podcast centers around encouraging people to help others selflessly.
+As of April 2018, Campolo has published 65 episodes of Humanize Me!